lavalink-devs/youtube-source/README.md

 ## Migration from Lavaplayer's built-in YouTube source

-This client is intended as a direct replacement for Lavaplayer's `YoutubeAudioSourceManager`, which has been deprecated in a recent release of Lavaplayer.
+This client is intended as a direct replacement for Lavaplayer's built-in `YoutubeAudioSourceManager`, which has been deprecated in a recent release of [Lavalink-Devs/Lavaplayer](https://github.com/lavalink-devs/lavaplayer).

-By default, Lavaplayer instantiates and registers an instance of its `YoutubeAudioSourceManager` unless explicitly excluded.
+When using `AudioSourceManagers.registerRemoteSources(AudioPlayerManager)`, Lavaplayer will register its own deprecated `YoutubeAudioSourceManager`, which must be disabled.
+Some versions of Lavaplayer may include an optional `excludeSources` parameter, allowing you to toggle the adding of the source.
+If the version you are using does not support this, you will need to manually register each `AudioSourceManager` yourself.

 First, create and register an instance of the supported `YoutubeAudioSourceManager` from the `youtube-source` package.
 ```java